AethorBot/AethorBot.github.io/src/pages/privacy.md

 ### User specific data:

-User and guild ids
+We store discord server, user and channel id's when people use commands that require a database ( suggestions, tags, github, iq etc ).

 ### How do we use your data?

 We use this data to:
-to keep track of suggestions, tags, prefix, iqpoints, moderation actions and temp roles this data is needed for some commands to work (properly)
+to keep track of suggestions, tags, prefix, iqpoints, moderation actions and temp roles this data is needed for some commands to work (properly).

 ### How do we store your data?

-We store the data on a raspberry pi in the netherlands
+We store the data on a raspberry pi in the netherlands.

 ---

 ### Can I delete my data?

 In short: Yes!
 However, we want to point out that your data is crucial for the bot to operate correctly.
-If you, for what ever reason, decide that you want your **data deleted** all your stats will be gone.
+If you, for what ever reason, decide that you want your **data deleted** all your suggestions settings and more will be deleted.

 ### That said; If you want that we erase your data you have the following options: